davidjnelson/single-page-app-boilerplate/README.md

 Single Page App Boilerplate
 ===========================

-Single Page App Boilerplate allows you to easily create single page apps quickly using best practices such as test driven development, javascript dependency management, and continuous integration.
+Single Page App Boilerplate allows you to easily and quickly create single page apps using best practices such as test driven development, javascript dependency management, and continuous integration.

 Goals
 -----